nashsanchez033-blip/CCM101-gsanchez/Laboratory-01-Welcome-to-the-Cloud/system-information.md

 /home/gsanchez

 $ hostname
-gsanchez
+YOUR_HOSTNAME

+$ uname -a
+Linux YOUR_HOSTNAME 6.x.x x86_64 GNU/Linux

+$ lsb_release -a
+Distributor ID: Ubuntu
+Description: Ubuntu 24.04 LTS
+Release: 24.04
+Codename: noble
 ```

 ## Summary

 The system information confirms that I am working in an Ubuntu Linux environment using the KillerCoda Linux Playground.
-I used basic Linux commands to identify the current username, working directory, hostname, operating system, and system architecture.
+The commands used allowed me to identify the current user, working directory, hostname, operating system, and system architecture.

-This activity helped me become more familiar with the Linux command-line environment and basic system information gathering, which are important skills for cloud computing and system administration.
+This activity helped me become more familiar with the Linux command-line environment and basic system information gathering, which are important skills in cloud computing and system administration.